 If people really did trust blockchain technology, they would use it.
 Eventually, should more people around the world trust blockchain technology, the mass-market adoption would become a reality.

-Certainly, Blockchain systems are not as common in the world today as many imagine.
+Certainly, blockchain systems are not as common in the world today as many imagine.
 Despite the numerous use cases for the technology, corporate executives, believe that trust could potentially delay its adoption, as research shows.
-As a result, business leaders and the general public, are also reluctant to utilizing blockchain systems, including digital currencies.
-Owing to the fact that most are alarmed by the potential government regulations, which may result in financial loss.
+As a result, business leaders and the general public, are also reluctant to utilize blockchain systems, including digital currencies.
+Owing to the fact that most are alarmed by the potential government regulations which may result in financial loss.

-On the contrary, many of the people who would utilize Blockchain technology would want government oversight.
-In other words, without laws and regulations that help govern the use of this revolutionary technology, many people will remain untrustworthy of Blockchain systems.
+On the contrary, many of the people who would utilize blockchain technology do want government oversight.
+In other words, without laws and regulations that help govern the use of this revolutionary technology, many people will remain untrustworthy of blockchain systems.

 For instance, in 2016, a user exploited a design flaw in the DAO, a DApp on the Ethereum blockchain.
 As a result, the user went on to withdraw around $60 million worth in cryptocurrency.
 Fortunately, the community worked on a radical solution to create a duplicate of the entire blockchain, and eventually reverse the theft.

-Eventually, government authorities will have to work on a framework that balances between regulations and the flexibility offered by Blockchain systems.
-Since Blockchain technology has several use cases, there is a great need for Blockchain Regulation that holds the users of Distributed ledger Technology accountable.
+Eventually, government authorities will have to work on a framework that balances between regulations and the flexibility offered by blockchain systems.
+Since blockchain technology has several use cases, there is a great need for regulation that holds the users of the technology accountable.